 However, if information is available from the relevant creditor indicating that there had been recent contact with the bankrupt regarding the debt this may be sufficient to prove the knowledge and recklessness aspects of this offence.

-3.6 If there is any doubt, scenarios such as the two noted above could be resolved by a trustee through the use of a PRE (see advice regarding PREs in section 6 of this Practice Statement).
+3.6 If there is any doubt, scenarios such as the one noted above could be resolved by a trustee through the use of a PRE (see advice regarding PREs in section 6 of this Practice Statement).

 5.1 The diagram below shows the referral process.
 Matters may be referred by either submitting a PRE or an alleged offence referral.
 Advice regarding the appropriate use of PREs and alleged offence referrals is contained in sections 6 and 7 of this Practice Statement.

-6.5 However if the trustee is satisfied that there is evidence of the commission of an offence that has a material impact on the estate and/or involves a high level of criminality, an offence referral should be made - a PRE is not required in these circumstances.
+6.5 However if the practitioner is satisfied that there is evidence of the commission of an offence that has a material impact on the estate and/or involves a high level of criminality, an offence referral should be made - a PRE is not required in these circumstances.

 6.6 PREs can be submitted by: